kenzasam/fungalmicrofluidics/fungalmicrofluidics/Experimental/ExperimentalNotebook.md

 Droplets not small enough.
 Next time: make drops seperately into pcr tube, then mix population.

-# Fri, 25 08 2021
-## Experiment details
-gating plots of wt and mutant with FDGlcNAC, and also sorting out mutants

-See gating plots

-needed 10msec int time only.
-Sorted >40.000

 # Fri, 29 07 2021
 ## Experiment details